front-end-intermediate/session-1/readme.md

 }
 ```

-Add an else to our if statement to remove the behaviour when the banner image is showing.
+Add an else to our if statement to remove the sticky behavior when the banner image is showing.

 ```js
 function fixNav() {